 - Pre-existing medical risk factors

-Other factors increase the likelihood of developing an infection; for instance, poor nutrition, lack of sleep, diseases, medications, old age, and lifestyle (smoking and alcohol).
+Other factors that increase the likelihood of developing an infection; for instance, poor nutrition, lack of sleep, diseases (diabetes, HIV, autoimmune conditions), medications, old age, and lifestyle (smoking and alcohol).
 The patients can take care of some of these things.
 However, if the immune system is weak, the risk of an infection increases.

 What Are the Signs of Infection After Hair Transplant?